Pavan-rai/robot_simulation_project/README.md

-# ROS2 Mobile Robot Simulation
+# 🤖 ROS2 Mobile Robot Simulation

-A beginner-level ROS2 project focused on designing and simulating a custom mobile robot using URDF/Xacro and launching it in Gazebo and RViz.
+A beginner-friendly ROS2 project focused on designing and simulating a custom mobile robot using URDF/Xacro and launching it in Gazebo and RViz.

+---

-## Project Overview
+# 📖 Project Overview

-This project demonstrates how to build a custom robot simulation pipeline in ROS2 Humble by creating a robot model from scratch and deploying it in a simulation environment.
+This project demonstrates how to build a complete custom robot simulation pipeline in ROS2 Humble by creating a robot model from scratch and deploying it into a simulation environment.

 The project includes: